apsun/NekoSMS/README.md

 No reason in particular.
 I wanted a name that had "SMS" in it, and "neko" was the first word that popped into my head.
 Hence, NekoSMS.

-### Why does this app require root?
+### Why does this app require root/Xposed?

-[Starting from Android 4.4](http://android-developers.blogspot.in/2013/10/getting-your-sms-apps-ready-for-kitkat.html), only the default SMS app has the ability to intercept SMS messages, meaning that you could no longer use your favorite SMS app with a 3rd party SMS blocker.

-In order to work around this restriction, code must be modified at the OS level, which requires root access.
+[Starting from Android 4.4](http://android-developers.blogspot.in/2013/10/getting-your-sms-apps-ready-for-kitkat.html), only the default SMS app has the ability to intercept SMS messages.
+In order to bypass this restriction, code must be modified at the OS level, which requires root.

+### Does NekoSMS work with (insert SMS app here)?

+As long as your ROM supports it, yes.
+There is no app-specific SMS blocking code, so if it works with one SMS app, it will work with them all.

 ### How does it work? (for nerds)